Bild Studio’s next step in building Montenegro’s innovation ecosystem

 “Like every other education, we talk about slow and extremely expensive processes.
 We can even talk about creating the unfair competition environment, which is not something we want to be part of.
 Especially since we operate with limited and valuable resources.”

 He is optimistic, though, and believes that IT companies will come together and start joining forces.
 He sees it as a way to improve business, people and community altogether.
+Developed countries rely on advanced technology History tells us that the most advanced civilizations were the ones who followed the progress of technology.

 “The same stands today.
 I can say with certainty that there’s no developed country that doesn’t rely on technology in every aspect.
 Those things are interconnected.
 Tech will and does change, not only what we do, but who we are.
 I am sure it’s going to affect our identity, privacy, ownership, consumer habits, free time, our personal and professional development, how we meet new people and treat them.”